loganharbour/cardinal/doc/content/tutorials/openmc_fluid.md

 fluid-solid interface according to a nearest-node mapping to the [!ac](THM) elements.

 Because [!ac](THM) will run last in the coupled case, initial conditions are only required for pressure, fluid temperature, and velocity, which are set to uniform distributions.
-The pressure and temperature are set to the inlet values, while the velocity is set to zero.
+The pressure, temperature, and velocity are set to the inlet values.

 ## Multiphysics Coupling